2023 LFWF Grant Recipients

 K-State Extension - Community Garden

-Tyler Gallagher, chef and owner of Seraphim Bread, will be receiving 1,000.00 towards a new awning.
+Tyler received 1,000.00 towards a new awning.
 The awning is the first step toward outdoor patio seating at his restaurant and will also help improve street visibility.
 We are proud to have Seraphim, an artisan bakery and bistro, in downtown Salina.
 They are open Tuesday-Saturday from 7am-3pm and Sunday from 7am-Noon at 228C South Santa Fe Ave in Salina.

-Teresa and her husband Larry Brundgridge, farmers out of Concordia, KS, are active in the Salina market and are brimming with excitement and ideas.
-Teresa and Larry will be putting the 1,000.00 grant towards completing their produce washing packing facility - essential to be able to work year-round.
+Farmers out of Concordia, KS, the Brundgridges are active in the Salina market and are brimming with excitement and ideas.
+Teresa and Larry used the 1,000.00 grant to complete their produce washing packing facility, essential to be able to work year-round.
 Country Home Berries provides strawberries, blackberries, watermelon, tomatoes, sweet corn and much more produce - and is looking to expand!
 Their fresh fruit and vegetables are available at Prairieland Market in Salina and during the summer months they can be found at: The Salina Farmer's Market on Saturday at Waters True Value as well as at the 9th Street Farmer's Market (next to the Dairy Queen) on Fridays.
 They also sell their produce at Concordia Farmer's Market on Thursdays and melons to Kiers Grocery Store in Clay Center.